wpwoodjr/plex-docker/README.md

 Starting Plex Media Server.

-Plex Server started in container plex at http://10.0.1.15:34200/web If this is the first time running this Plex server, do initial setup at http://localhost:34200/web using an incognito browser on the Docker host machine.
-Slideshow speed set to 4000 milliseconds.
+Plex Server started in container plex at http://10.0.1.15:34200/web If this is the first time running this Plex server, using an incognito browser on the Docker host machine do initial setup at http://localhost:34200/web Slideshow speed set to 4000 milliseconds.
 ```
 Plex should be up and running!
-To go to its browser interface, note the "Plex server started" line in the log output, and browse to the web address.
+To go to its browser interface, note the line starting with "Plex server started" in the log output, and browse to the web address.
 For example, browse to `http://10.0.1.15:32400/web`

-When you start a new container, it's a good idea to do initial setup by browsing to it using `localhost` from the local Docker host machine in an incognito browser, as described near the end of the output above.
+When you start a new container, it's a good idea to do initial setup by browsing to `localhost` on the Docker host machine in an incognito browser, as described near the end of the output above.

-To have Plex automatically restart when the system reboots, you need to enable Docker to [start on boot](https://docs.docker.com/install/linux/linux-postinstall/#configure-docker-to-start-on-boot).
+To have Plex automatically restart when the system reboots, you need to enable Docker to [start on boot](https://docs.docker.com/engine/install/linux-postinstall/#configure-docker-to-start-on-boot).
 In Ubuntu, do:
 ```
 sudo systemctl enable docker
 ```